cseferlis/OMDSMod4/Homework 1b/Extract And Load/README.md

 > **Important**: All steps must be completed using Azure Data Factory tools—manual operations are not allowed.

 > For this course, you will use the “Azure for Students” offer provided by Microsoft.
 This offer allows for a $100 credit that can be replenished once a year as long as a student email address is being used.
 You will be expected to manage your budget.
 By adhering closely to the instructions outlined in the homework assignments, you will remain within the $100 credit limit.
 However, any expenses incurred beyond this allocation will be your responsibility.

+> **Hint** Download the Homework1b.pdf file from the ‘Extract And Load’ folder in this repository and review its contents.

 ## Instructions